-This interim report for the half-year ended 31 December 2021 has been prepared in accordance with the Corporations Act 2001 and Australian Accounting Standard AASB 134 Interim Financial Reporting.
+This interim financial report for the half-year ended 31 December 2022 has been prepared in accordance with the Corporations Act 2001 and Australian Accounting Standard AASB 134 Interim Financial Reporting.

-This interim report does not include all the notes of the type normally included in an annual financial report.
-Accordingly, this report is to be read in conjunction with the annual financial report for the year ended 30 June 2021 and any public announcements made in respect of the Spheria Australian Smaller Companies Fund ("the Fund") during the interim reporting period in accordance with the continuous disclosure requirements of the Corporations Act 2001.
+This interim financial report does not include all the notes of the type normally included in an annual financial report.
+Accordingly, this report is to be read in conjunction with the annual financial report for the year ended 30 June 2022 and any public announcements made in respect of the Spheria Australian Smaller Companies Fund ("the Fund") during the interim reporting period in accordance with the continuous disclosure requirements of the Corporations Act 2001.

-The interim report was authorised for issue by the directors on 8 March 2022.
-The directors of the Pinnacle Fund Services Limited ("the Responsible Entity") have the power to amend and reissue the interim report.
+The interim financial report was authorised for issue by the directors on 8 March 2023.
+The directors of the Responsible Entity have the power to amend and reissue the interim financial report after they have been issued.

-The accounting policies and methods of computation adopted in the preparation of the half-year financial report are consistent with those adopted and disclosed in the Fund's annual financial report for the year ended 30 June 2021.
+The accounting policies and methods of computation adopted in the preparation of the half-year financial report are consistent with those adopted and disclosed in the Fund's annual financial report for the year ended 30 June 2022.
 These accounting policies are consistent with Australian Accounting Standards and with International Financial Reporting Standards.